Simone Tebet: Women's rights

+Feminism

+Tebet considers herself to be a feminist, saying that women's rights should not be a left-wing theme.
+She has lamented the classification of feminism as a leftist movement, saying in the SBT debate to Padre Kelmon, a priest and candidate of the PTB, that:

 She has been criticised by some on the left for using feminism as a "prop" without supporting true feminist causes like secularism and free access to abortion while others on the right have said that her purported Christianity is a mask for a more radical feminism.
 She has maintained her position to be one of Christian feminism.

 Experts say that feminism has various currents and movements and Tebet represents a moderate but not anti-feminist position.
 However some have said that given some of her more conservative policy proposals she is no more feminist than many of the other candidates.

+Land policy

+While largely socially liberal, Tebet's policies have come into conflict with environmental regulation in the past.

-Climate and Agricultural policy
+Agricultural policy

 Given Mato Grosso do Sul's deep involvement with Brazil's agricultural economy, Tebet has frequently been an activist for agribusiness.
+Her policies have been described as a balance between environmental policies and pro-agriculture policies.
+In a visit to Montes Claros, she said that "All regions have conditions to be fertile, to produce, to generate employment and income, the north of Minas is no different.
+What is lacking is the political will to definitively bring a large irrigation project so that the region can produce the fruits and export, generate employment and income, finishing the dams and guaranteeing dignity for its people."

+Tebet has advocated for further irrigation into northern regions of Mato Grosso do Sul, where continued runoff is polluting the Amazon, and said "food needs to arrive faster and cheaper".
+Tebet also advocated for reduced protections for indigenous land, arguing such regulation infringe on farmers' right to farm.

+Environmental policy

-However, during her campaign for president she has become a more frequent advocate for climate protections and controls.
+During her campaign for president Tebet has become a more frequent advocate for climate protections and controls.
 During the Globo debate she said to Bolsonaro that "Your administration is the one that made biomes, forests and my Pantanal wetlands burn.
 Your administration cared for miners and loggers, and protected them.
-You, in this regard, were the worst president in Brazil’s history."
+You, in this regard, were the worst president in Brazil's history."